GlobalAppTesting/qatest/README.md

 Prepare test automation script for Web-based application http://www.testerwork.com/ for login feature and update your device list.

-You have the freedom to choose language and framework (like Geb, Cucumber or RSpecs), however, note that developers write in RSpecs and Ruby.
+You have the freedom to choose language and framework (like Geb, Cucumber or RSpecs).

 You can get extra points with packaging code into docker https://hub.docker.com/u/selenium/